Alonso Aceves

-Daniel Alonso Aceves Patiño (born 28 March 2001) is a Mexican professional footballer who plays as a left-back for Liga MX club Pachuca.
+Daniel Alonso Aceves Patiño (born 28 March 2001) is a Mexican professional footballer who plays as a left-back for Liga MX club Monterrey.

 Club career

-Pachuca

-Aceves joined Pachuca's youth academy in 2016.
-On 7 November 2020, under manager Paulo Pezzolano, he made his professional debut in Liga MX against Necaxa ending in a 1–0 defeat.

-Oviedo (loan)
+Aceves began his professional career with Pachuca, progressing through the youth system before making his first-team debut in November 2020 in a league match against Necaxa.

-On 17 July 2022, Aceves joined Segunda División club Real Oviedo on a season-long loan.
-He made his debut with the club on 15 August 2022, against FC Andorra in a 1–0 loss.
+In July 2022, he joined Segunda División club Oviedo on a season-long loan.
+He made his debut on 15 August 2022 in a league match against Andorra.
+He later joined Chicago Fire in the Major League Soccer.

+In December 2025, Aceves was transferred to Monterrey.

 International career

 Aceves was called up by Raúl Chabrand to participate with the under-21 team at the 2022 Maurice Revello Tournament, where Mexico finished the tournament in third place.